 Here’s our rundown on the rules for shopping and socialising at alert level 2.
-Level 2 kicked in at 11.59pm on Wednesday, 13 May, and will be in place for at least two weeks.
+Level 2 kicked in nationwide at 11.59pm, Sunday, 30 August.

-Stores can re-open at alert level 2.
+Stores are open at alert level 2.
 However, it’s not quite shopping as we know it.

 Stores must put public health measures in place.
-This means ensuring a physical distance of 2m between groups of customers so they’ll have to manage numbers.
+This means ensuring a physical distance of 2m between customers so they’ll have to manage numbers.

 With the exception of cafes, restaurants and bars, retailers don’t have to keep contact details of customers on their premises.

 Cafes and restaurants can open.
 If you’re dining in, you must be seated, served by one person and physically separated 1m from other customers.
 Numbers are limited to 100 people.

 The venue must maintain a contact register with customer details, so don’t be surprised if you’re asked for your name and phone number.